How to use this Privacy Notice

 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the Lawful Basis that allows us to do so.

-We may use your information to provide you with marketing communications about services if you have requested information from us or purchased services from us, unless you have opted out of receiving that marketing.
+We may use your information to provide you with marketing communications about services within the Group if you have requested information from us or purchased services from us, unless you have opted out of receiving that marketing.

 You can opt out of us using your personal information for marketing purposes by following the unsubscribe link included in each marketing email.